-- Have all chain saw service performed by your Sears Service Center/Department with the exception of the items listed in the maintenance section of this manual.
-For example, if improper tools are used to remove or hold the flywheel when servicing the clutch, structural damage to the flywheel can occur and cause the flywheel to burst. - Keep fuel and oil caps, screws, and fasteners securely tightened. - 3.
-Keep the handles dry, clean, and free of oil or fuel mixture. - 4.
-Make certain the saw chain stops moving when the throttle trigger is released.
-For correction, refer to "Carburetor Adjustment" instructions. - 5.
-Stop the saw if the chain strikes a foreign object.
-Check for alignment, binding, breakage, and mounting of moving parts and any other condition that may affect the operation of the unit.
-Check guards and all other parts to see if each will operate properly and perform its intended function.
-Any part that is damaged should be properly repaired or replaced by using the instructions in this manual or by seeing your Sears Service Center. - Disconnect the spark plug before performing any maintenance except for carburetor adjustments.
+- Have all chain saw service performed by your Sears Service Center with the exception of the items listed in the maintenance section of this manual.
+For example, if improper tools are used to remove or hold the flywheel when servicing the clutch, structural damage to the flywheel can occur and cause the flywheel to burst. - 2.
+Keep fuel and oil caps, screws and fasteners securely tightened. - 3.
+Keep the handles dry, clean, and free of oil or fuel mixture. - Make certain the saw chain stops moving when the throttle trigger is released.
+For correction, refer to page 19 for carburetor idle adjustment instructions. - Stop the saw if the chain strikes a foreign object.
+Inspect the unit and repair or replace parts as necessary. - Disconnect the spark plug before performing any maintenance except for carburetor adjustments. - Never modify your saw in any way.
+Use only attachments supplied or specifically recommended by Sears. - Always replace the handguard immediately if it becomes damaged, or broken or is otherwise removed.

-- Never modify your saw in any way.
-Use only attachments supplied or specifically recommended by Sears. - 8.
-Always replace the handguard immediately if it becomes damaged, broken, or is otherwise removed. - 9.
-Keep the vibration isolators in good condition.
-Periodically inspect isolators for tears, rips, or separation of the rubber portion from the metal mountings.
-Have your Sears Service Center/Department replace the isolators if wom or damaged, if vibration increases, or if mounts develop an out of round or swollen shape from exposure to gasoline and/or oil.
+9. Keep the vibration isolators in good condition.
+Periodically inspect isolators for tear, rips or separation of the rubber portion from the metal mountings.
+Have your Sears Service Center replace the isolators if worn or damaged, if vibration increases or if mounts develop an out of roundor swollen shape from exposure to gasoline and/or oil.
 It is recommended that all isolators be replaced when a failure to one occurs.